scripting/reallysimple/worknotes.md

 #### 11/11/22 by DW

 <a href="http://scripting.com/2022/11/11.html#a141519">Hack alert</a>: We generate item-level link elements for items that don't have link elements.
 Explained <a href="http://scripting.com/2022/11/11.html#a141519">here</a>.
 This isn't my code that's doing it, it's a lower-level package that I'm using.
-I think it was copying an even older package.
+I think it was copying an even older <a href="https://pythonhosted.org/feedparser/reference-entry-link.html">package</a>.
 Which did something they should not have done.

 #### 9/29/22 by DW -- v0.4.20